alejandro0619/blog/content/posts/My-Journey-in-Rust-part-I.md

 add(5, '6') // Works, returns '56'
 ```

-Why is that happening? — you may ask yourself if you are not used to **Javascript's type coertion** let me explain it shortly.
+Why is that happening? — you may ask yourself if you are not used to **Javascript's type coercion** let me explain it shortly.

+Because of the nature of Javascript — being duck typed — the interpreter instead of showing up an error when you attempt to do some arithmetic operations between a character (or a group of chained characters: strings), it will try to do a implicit convertion (what we call coercion) on one type to able to do the mentioned operation.
+In the example above, it converts 5 to '5' in order to concat both strings: ``'5' + '6' = '56'`` which is not the operation we really meant, because we wanted to add two parameters, not to concat them.

+So, Javascript has this kind of undefined behavior, however I don't mean that all the languages has this problem, remember this is just a scoped example.